Lesson: Magnetic Field due to a Long Straight Conductor Carrying a Constant Current

 In this lesson, we will learn how to calculate the magnitude of the magnetic field produced by a long straight current-carrying wire at a given distance from the wire.

 The magnitude of the magnetic field 50 cm from a long, thin, straight wire is 8.0 µT.
-What is the current
+What is the current through the long wire?

-A. Estimate the magnetic field 5.0 m from the bolt.
+A typical current in a lightning bolt is A. Estimate the magnetic field 5.0 m from the bolt.